 - Submit your high school transcripts.
 The University must receive your high school transcripts by February 1st of the year you will start college.
 Be sure to request that your transcripts are sent from your high school early enough to ensure they arrive on time.

 - Complete the scholarship application.
-Complete the University's Freshman Application for Scholarships and Awards by February 15th.
+Complete the University's Freshman Application for Scholarships by February 15th.

 - Complete your FAFSA or Institutional Methodology form.
 Complete a FAFSA (Free Application for Federal Student Aid) or the Institutional Methodology for FAFSA-Ineligible Students form by February 15th.

-How and when do I apply for scholarships and awards?
+How and when do I apply for scholarships?

 Students must first apply for admission.
 Following the receipt of the application for admission, students will receive an acknowledgement letter.
 This letter provides instructions on how to activate their MyNEVADA account and how to access the scholarship application.
 Students must activate their MyNEVADA account in order to access the Freshman Application for Scholarships and Award, which is found by clicking on the tasks tile in MyNevada and locating the heading “supplemental forms.”